zmateja/odin-recipes/README.md

 # odin-recipes
-Basic Recipes Site From "The Odin Project"
+Basic Recipes Site From "The Odin Project" using basic HTML